ddeutils/ddeutil-observe/README.md

-The **Lightweight observation web application** project was created for easy to make a observation web application that getting log, or trigger status from any data framework formats and endpoint APIs, it project will focus on the `ddeutil-workflow` data orchestration tool.
+The **Lightweight observation web application** project was created for easy to make a observation web application that getting log, or trigger status from any data framework formats and endpoint APIs, this project focuses on the `ddeutil-workflow` data orchestration tool first :dart:.

 > [!WARNING]
-> This project is the best fit with `ddeutil-workflow` package.
-The first propose
+> This project is the best fit integration with `ddeutil-workflow` package.
-> is monitor and observe from worker nodes that deploy workflow application.
+> The first propose is monitor and observe from worker nodes that deploy the
+> workflow application on a target self-hosted.

 ## :round_pushpin: Installation